In inflation war, Wal-Mart has front row seat........

 It warned it may have to take action after wholesale gas prices increased by 92% from a year earlier, and wholesale electricity costs doubled.

-Centrica said its profits would be "materially lower" in the first half of 2008 despite British Gas price rises.
+profits would be "materially lower" in the first half of 2008 despite British Gas price rises.

 In January of this year, British Gas increased gas and electricity bills by an average of 15% in the face of rising wholesale prices.